BardicDefense/purple-hack/lore.md

 Population: 6,300.
 Marajó is a sprawling river island of wetlands, seasonally flooded forests, and savannahs.
 At its center, the walled town of Marajoáca is a central gathering place for trade and worship, surrounded by fishponds and cultivated fields.
-The waters of the Amazon provide a natural moat, and jungles of Chult lie beyond...
+The waters of the Amazon provide a natural moat, and the jungles of Chult lie beyond, full of alleged ancient Casarabe ruins and very real dangers.

 - _Exports: Gold, tropical hardwoods, exotic feathers, palm products, monster parts, and magic items._